5. Your love doesn’t look like love.

 Love seems to be a pretty big deal to you, but we’re not getting that when the rubber meets the road.
 In fact, more and more, your brand of love seems incredibly selective and decidedly narrow; filtering out all the spiritual riff-raff, which sadly includes far too many of us.

-It feels like a big bait-and-switch sucker-deal; advertising a “Come as You Are” party, but letting us know once we’re in the door that we can’t really come as we are.
+It feels like a big bait-and-switch sucker-deal; advertising a “Come as You Are” party, but letting us know once we’re in the door that we can’t really come as we are is another reason people are leaving church.
 We see a Jesus in the Bible who hung out with lowlifes and prostitutes and outcasts, and loved them right there, but that doesn’t seem to be your cup of tea.

 Church, can you love us if we don’t check all the doctrinal boxes and don’t have our theology all figured out?
 It doesn’t seem so.